jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Techvolution only works when everyone, like in Nature, seemingless drops bad tools for new better ones.

 Thus, it was never my goal to defeat _this_ Death Star or _this_ Sith Lord.
+We walked about Rousseau, Darth King, not because it will help us beat Darth Blockbuster, but to realize we can never beat the Sith.
 For as long as our civilization uses a human created rule book, killing one king, only lets another take his place.
+We can never wake the extras up to every Sith lord.

 To truly win, we must create a better tool that replaces the Death Star.
 One that continually enforces our natural evolution.
 Where the only rule is natural selection.